zislam/SmoothPrivateForest/README.md

-# SmoothPrivateForest
+# Smooth Private Forest
 Implementation of Smooth Private Forest, a differentially private decision forest designed to minimize the number of queries required and the sensitivity of those queries.
-Originally published in: * <br>
+Originally published in: <br>

 _Fletcher, S., & Islam, M. Z. (2017).
 Differentially private random decision forests using smooth sensitivity.
 Expert Systems with Applications, 78, 16-31._